 I spoke to a woman at a Solsara Introduction Meetup who had ditched her office holiday party in favor of an evening of exercises in authentic, mindful communication.
 She was surprised how much difference sustained eye contact and attention to her breathing and internal emotions made in the quality of communication.

 I volunteered to lead a discussion for my meditation group on the work of Byron Katie.
 I was surprised how open everyone was about sharing beliefs that caused them stress, and how eager they were to work through that stress together.

 Volunteering is a wonderful way to receive while giving.

 4. Physical Touch

 A 20-second hug is the fastest relief I’ve found for counteracting depression and anxiety.
-I got to watch the power of touch work its magic again the other day at a drop-in cuddle at Portland Social Connection.

 This is something you definitely should try at home if you have a consensual partner.
 If you don’t, seek out group cuddles, a professional cuddler, or a Swedish massage.